PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

     3. By default, this project assumes that you are *NOT* using the DFU bootloader.

+    4. This configuration requires that you have the genromfs tool installed on your system and that you have the full path to the installed genromfs executable in PATH variable (see apps/examples/README.txt)

   ostest:
   ------
     This configuration directory, performs a simple OS test using